The best face sunscreen picks to wear 365 days a year

 Very oily skin types might not like the satin finish

-A formula love by deputy editor Aleesha, she says of this product: "This is a sunscreen that I have purchased again and again.
+This one is a formula loved by our deputy editor Aleesha, who says: "This is a sunscreen that I have purchased again and again.
 It's definitely my number one product when it comes to effective, comfortable, and flattering sunscreens for face.
-Not only does it feature protection against both UVA and UVB rays, it also protects from blue light and—thanks to an infusion of antioxidants—pollution, making it a great option for those who spend all day at a computer screen or a lot of time in the city (hence the name).
+Not only does it feature protection against both UVA and UVB rays, it also protects from blue light and—thanks to an infusion of antioxidants—pollution, making it a great option for those who spend all day at a computer screen or a lot of time in the city (hence its name).

 "But it's not just the protection that does it for me; I adore how this sunscreen looks and feels.
 It's easy to apply, as it has a relatively thick consistency, but what I love is that it goes on quite silkily and doesn't feel heavy at all.
 It feels hydrating and has both a satin feel and look on the skin, making it look almost airbrushed.
 I have oily skin and love the finish, but any oily skin types who prefer something matte might not love this silky look and feel.
 You can also tell that this lasts quite long on the skin, as you can almost see it thanks to the primer-like finish.
 It's definitely one that I can see myself using for years to come."